ParzY1/MOONSHINERS/README.md

-# MOONSHINERS
+# MOONSHINERS – A Polish Bootlegging Simulator
-Moonshine '90 – A Polish Bootlegging Simulator Moonshine '90 is a first-person simulator game set in the gritty reality of post-communist Poland.
+Moonshine '90 is a first-person simulator game set in the gritty reality of post-communist Poland.
 It's the early 1990s – the People's Republic has fallen, capitalism is creeping in, and you're just a small-town hustler trying to make a living... by producing and distributing illegal alcohol.

 🥃 Game Concept
 You step into the worn-out shoes of a self-made moonshiner.
 Using homemade stills, rusty tools, and your wits, you'll need to:

-Brew and distill your own high-proof alcohol
+Brew and distill your own high-proof alcohol.

-Upgrade your equipment to increase production
+Upgrade your equipment to increase production.

-Avoid nosy neighbors, the police, and government inspectors Sell your product through shady contacts and black markets Balance money, risk, and reputation
+Avoid nosy neighbors, the police, and government inspectors.
+Sell your product through shady contacts and black markets.

+Balance money, risk, and reputation.

 🇵🇱 Inspired by Real History

   The game draws inspiration from the underground economy of early 90s Poland:

-  The fall of the PRL (People's Republic of Poland) The rise of entrepreneurship and post-communist chaos Aesthetic of concrete blocks, Trabants, and smuggled Western goods
+  The fall of the PRL (People's Republic of Poland).
+  The rise of entrepreneurship and post-communist chaos.
+  Aesthetic of concrete blocks, Trabants, and smuggled Western goods.

 🎮 Features (Planned)